A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 - Anabolic steroids are used to increase muscle mass and strength.

 - If over-used, it can cause heart, liver, and immune system problems.
 Blood cholesterol levels often increase because steroid use changes how sugars and fats are handled.
-This and increased blood pressure can lead to the early development of heart disease, which can increase the risk of heart attacks and strokes.
+This and increased blood pressure can lead to the early development of heart disease, increasing the risk of heart attacks and strokes.
 Tendons and ligaments may not strengthen at the same rate the muscle tissue develops.
-As a result, these tissues appear to be injured more often among steroid users.
+As a result, these muscle tissues appear to be injured more often among steroid users.

 - Oily skin and acne are also common among steroid users.